-The pharmacy has enough staff to manage its workload.
-Team members receive training for their roles.
-They keep their skills and knowledge up to date and are supported in their development.
+The pharmacy has enough staff.
+Team members are adequately trained for their roles.
+They keep their skills and knowledge up to date and are generally supported in their development.
+But they do not receive protected time to learn during working hours and usually complete their learning in their own time.
 Team members suggest and make changes to improve their services.
 They communicate well with each other.

 Staffing levels were adequate on the day of the inspection.
-In addition to the RP, there were two NVQ2 trained dispensers, both of whom were working towards an NVQ3 qualification.
-The small team had a good rapport and felt they could manage the workload with no undue stress and pressure.
+In addition to the RP, who was a locum pharmacist, there was an ACT and five NVQ2 trained dispensers, one of whom was working towards an NVQ3 qualification.
+Two further part-time team members were not working that day.
+The team had a good rapport and felt they could usually manage the workload with no undue stress and pressure.
+But the ACT said that there were some days when she felt that more staff were needed to allow the work to be completed in a timely manner.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
-Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.
+Rotas were completed in advance to plan for absences, which were usually covered by rearranging shifts, or by part-time staff increasing their hours.

-The pharmacy team reported that they were allocated protected time to learn during working hours, although some chose to complete their learning at home.
+The pharmacy team reported that they were not allocated protected time to learn during working hours.
+They routinely completed their learning in their own time.
 Resources accessed included compulsory SOPs, CPPE packages and optional additional learning on 'The Edge'.
 Staff were set yearly development plans and received regular ad-hoc feedback on their performance.
 Staff were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.

-The dispensers felt able to raise concerns and give feedback to the RP, who they found to be receptive to ideas and suggestions.
+The dispensers felt able to raise concerns and give feedback to the regular RP, who they found to be receptive to ideas and suggestions.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
-The RP said that the pharmacy was not set formal targets.
-She felt able to use her professional judgement to make decisions.
-She would only undertake services such as MURs that were clinically appropriate.
+The ACT said that the pharmacy was not set formal targets.
+The RP felt able to use his professional judgement to make decisions.
+He would only undertake services such as MURs that were clinically appropriate.